snonux/gemtexter/README.md

 These are things I want to do with this project in near future:

-* Write a blog post about buetow.org.sh script
 * Custom alt.buetow.org domain for GitHub page.
 * Test + fix on macOS (I havn't tested it for macOS fully yet)
+* Write a blog post about buetow.org.sh script
+* Once blog post published request buetow.org.sh to be added to the Awesome Gemini list.